AhmetZamanis/KaggleStoreSales/ReportPart1.md

   to mid-August 2017), and not for the testing dataset (15 days after the training dataset).

-- We can freely consider transactions as a feature for Part 1 of this analysis, but in Part 2, we’ll aim to predict the testing data and make a competition submission, so we’ll only be able to consider lag 15 or older values of transactions as features.
+- We can freely consider transactions as a feature for part 1 of this analysis, but in part 2 we’ll only be able to consider lag 15 or older values of transactions as features.

 - Lag 15 is marked with a red dashed vertical line in the cross-correlation plot below.